1. Where is Dining Services located?

 If you need to make changes to your meal plan before the start of the semester, you may do so by sending an email to firstname.lastname@example.org and including your name, ID #, phone number, your current meal plan and what you wish to change to in the email.

-If you need to make changes to your meal plan after the start of the semester, you must come into the Dining Services office (Crumley Hall #132) to fill out a meal plan change form.
+If you need to make changes to your meal plan after the first day of move-in, you must come into the Dining Services office (Crumley Hall #132) to fill out a meal plan change form.

 Meal plan changes may not be initiated over the phone.

-Resident freshmen must finalize any meal plan downgrades before the 2nd Friday of the semester.
+Resident freshmen and students in mandatory Hall's (Crumley, Bruce, West, Champs, Maple, Clark, & Kerr) must finalize any meal plan downgrades before the 2nd Friday after the first day of move-in.
 Meal plan upgrades may be made at any time.